bufbuild-ru/docs/docs/bsr/generated-sdks/npm/index.md

 # NPM

 The Buf Schema Registry provides generated SDKs for JavaScript-based languages in the form of an NPM registry, just like any other JavaScript library.
-It generates SDKs automatically when you push schema changes, which eliminates the need to manage a Protobuf toolchain or generate code locally.The BSR's NPM registry is hosted at buf.build/gen/npm/v1.
+It generates SDKs automatically when you push schema changes, which eliminates the need to manage a Protobuf toolchain or generate code locally.

+The BSR's NPM registry is hosted at buf.build/gen/npm/v1.
 See the [tutorial](../tutorial/) for instructions on how to access generated SDKs from the BSR directly.

 ## Setup